-Delicious and satisfying vegan cabbage rolls filled with amaranth, sweet potatoes and lots of spices and seeds.
+Delicious and satisfying vegan stuffed cabbage rolls filled with amaranth, sweet potatoes, and lots of spices and seeds.

-Cabbage rolls.
+These vegan stuffed cabbage rolls are amazing!
 Food I grew up with, food I love, I could eat cabbage rolls any time of the year and with any kind of filling you can think of.
-I have already posted some cabbage rolls recipes on Where Is My Spoon over the past couple of years, but by far not as many recipes as I have cooked during this time.
+I have already posted some cabbage roll recipes on Where Is My Spoon over the past couple of years, but by far, not as many recipes as I have cooked during this time.

 And not only cabbage rolls, vine leaves can be stuffed just as you would stuff regular cabbage.

-If you would like to see some of those recipe, here are some of my favorites:
+If you would like to see some of those recipes, here are some of my favorites: Sarmale, Syrian Stuffed Vine Leaves, or Vegan Stuffed Vine Leaves.

-I usually buy the sauerkraut in the Russian store, but you should be able to find it in any other Eastern European food store and if you live in Germany even in some of the larger supermarkets (like Kaufland, they have it most of the times).
+I usually buy the sauerkraut in the Russian store, but you should be able to find it in any other Eastern European food store, and if you live in Germany, even in some of the larger supermarkets (like Kaufland, they have it most of the time).

-- You will have to soak the sauerkraut in cold water for about an hour before using, even longer if you still find it too salty.
+- You will have to soak the sauerkraut in cold water for about an hour before using it, even longer if you still find it too salty.
 If not soaked, the dish will be too sour and too salty.

 - After soaking the sauerkraut, drain well.
 Separate the leaves and rinse them well.
 Place them on a chopping board, one at a time, and remove the lower part of the leaf, where the stem is very thick.